99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - S3 static websites use the HTTP protocol only and you cannot enable HTTPS.
 To enable HTTPS connections to your S3 static website,
   use an Amazon CloudFront distribution that is configured with an SSL/TLS certificate.
 This will ensure encrypted in-transit as per the requirements

-syntax to represents to Object
+syntax to represent to Object
 - s3:// dctlabs/Development/Projects.xls this is the full path to a file including the bucket name and object key
-- Development/Projects.xls subfolders/direct name rapresents an Object key
+- Development/Projects.xls subfolders/direct name represent an Object key
 - "Project=Blue" is an example of an object tag.
 You can use object tagging to categorize storage.
 Each tag is a key-value pair.
 - "arn:aws:s3:::dctlabs" is the Amazon Resource Name (ARN) of a bucket.
   (ARNs) uniquely identify AWS resources.
 We require an ARN when you need to specify a resource unambiguously across all of AWS,